aeternity/protocol/AENS.md

 fee.

 Also bidding by claim transaction is constrained by price progression.
-Each next bid has to be higher by `X` tokens, determined by percent of the price defined in governance.
+Each next bid has to be higher by `X` coins, determined by percent of the price defined in governance.

 All, functions, base fee, free length value and price progression may be subject